ddudnik/swt_validation/README.md

 });
 ```

 A bit harder but gives you possibility to implement any UI feedback which you find the most suitable for your application and users.
 But hey, I know there are lots of lazy software engineers like me who wants everything out of the box.
-Don't worry, some default feedbacks will come as this toolkit will develop.
+Don't worry, some default feedback callbacks will come as this toolkit will develop.
 Take a look at development plan below and don't hesitate to contribute to this project!

 For the beginning there are several validators ready to use:
 * `ValidationToolkit.NON_EMPTY` - checks if field value is not empty
 * `ValidationToolkit.NUMERIC` - checks if field content is a number (not yet completed however)
-* `ValidationToolkit.EMAIL` - checks if field content is valid email address (does not check actual _existance_ of this address)
+* `ValidationToolkit.EMAIL` - checks if field content is valid email address (does not check actual _existence_ of this address)
 * `ValidationToolkit.PHONE_NUMBER` - checks if field content is a valid phone number (see `PhoneNumberValidator.java` for details on acceptable phone number patters)
 * `RegexValidator` which does not have a named constant and checks if field content matches against given pattern

 Not many, but new validators will definitely come with new toolkit versions.
 Now you could add whatever is missing by implementing `IValidator` interface (and maybe contributing some to the toolkit).

+You might ask what exactly is `textField` in previous examples?
+Is it SWT Text or Combo?
+Could I use validation for my own UI element derived from `org.eclipse.swt.Control` class?

+**Yes, you can.** The only requirements for the object representing UI field are having `public String getText()` method and being able to notify listeners of `SWT.Modify` event.
+Think of it in Ruby way - your object does not need to be a certain type but it should respond to certain method calls (I'm a bit cheating here since it should be a subclass of `Control`).

 Want more?
 -------------------------